Supporting future Hudson River Valley leaders

-Each year, we present our Barnabas McHenry Hudson River Awards to up to four exceptional young area leaders in the fields of environmental conservation, historic preservation, the arts, and tourism.
+Each year, we present our Barnabas McHenry Hudson River Awards to up to four exceptional young leaders in the fields of environmental conservation, historic preservation, environmental justice, the arts, and tourism.

 Created in 2007, these awards honor philanthropist and conservationist Barnabas McHenry, a longtime OSI Trustee.
 Barney is passionate about supporting young leaders who share his appreciation for the Valley’s vibrant historical, artistic, and cultural resources.

 Read on to learn more about the McHenry Awards, their legacy and impact, and how to apply.

 - Read more about the program's first ten years.

 - See the Story Map about the program.

 The awards, up to $5,000 each, provide financial support for undergraduate or graduate students to pair with nonprofits in the Hudson River Valley region.
 Projects should educate local and academic communities, promote awareness around the history and environment, and invoke change.
 See a list of previous McHenry fellows.